emacs-ess/ESS/test/etest/README.md

   :result "Initial¶ text in the test buffer.")
 ```

-This block has now become a unit test for the behaviour of the `"M-f"` keybinding.
+This block has now become a unit test for the behavior of the `"M-f"` keybinding.
 When ERT runs the test, the contents of the buffer as well as the position of the cursor after typin `"M-f"` must correspond to the comparison case recorded in `:result`, otherwise the test fails.

 Note that you don't need a `:result` keyword to perform tests.
 You can also use `should` statement or any other ERT testing device in the `:test` forms: